sys42/docker-go-builder/README.md

 But what do I know.
 Selfcontained and easy-to-build repositories are obviously not the intended target.

 Enough ranting.
-The image takes care of manipulating GOPATH and GOBIN.
+The image takes care of manipulating the required environment settings.

 ### Usage of the Image